geraldc118/Portfolio/README.md

 This project showcases my abilities as a developer, with the purpose of gaining employment.

 # Technologies Used
-In this project I used Html,React Css,react-bootstrap, Node.
+In this project I used Html,React Css,react-bootstrap,Bulma and Node.
 Using fontawesome for fonts.

 <!--# Approach Taken (Thought process & methods of producing it, show where you took the lead)